stadium-software/conditional-datagrid-styling/README.md

 5. Drag the *TextColumnsStyler* script under the list
 6. Provide the input parameters for the script
    1. DataGridClass: The classname you assigned to your DataGrid
-   2. Column Heading: The heading of the column that contains the text values (with spaces)
+   2. ColumnHeading: The heading of the column that contains the text values (with spaces)
    3. StyleRow: Enter *true* if you want the entire row to be styled.
 By default only the cell is styled
    4. ColumnTextValues: The List of text values
 7. Populate the DataGrid with data